Images are an essential part of recipe posts and can have far-ranging impacts on user experience, site-speed, SEO and accessibility.

 The featured posts widget contains many accessibility issues, including duplicate links and using the post excerpt for image alt text.
 See: Modern homepage vs theme homepage.

-We recommend not enabling pinning on all images and force pinning hidden pins.
+We recommend not enabling pinning on all images, and instead, force pinning hidden pins.
 This can be done with:

 - Tasty Pins